 What is group counseling?
 Do I have to talk if I don't want to?
 Is it confidential?

 are encouraged to participate, but no one is forced to say more than they are comfortable

 with.
-Group leaders are professional and experienced in creating
+Group leaders are professional and experienced in creating a safe and confidential

 It varies, semester by semester.
 Previous groups have included Shyness Group, Women's

-Support Group, Gay, Lesbian, and Bisexual Support Group, and African-American Women's
+Support Group, Gay, Lesbian & Bisexual Support Group, and African-American Women's

 Support Group, as well as a Bi-Polar Disorder Support Group.
 Time-limited groups (10

 sessions or less) have also been available and have included Assertiveness, Career

 Development, and Substance Abuse Education groups.
 Every semester we introduce new

 topics that we think might interest students.
 We’re always open to new ideas, so

 How do I apply for a counseling practicum at the Center?